youngb10/advanced_computer_systems/project5/README.md

 ## Installation and Usage

-As this is a hardware design project, there is no code to necessarily run.
+As this is a hardware design project, there is no code to run.
 However, the project is available to view, synthesize, and implement in Vivado.
 You do not need Vivado to view the Verilog code, you may view the Verilog code as text files using a text editor.
 <br />

 1. Install Vivado 2016.2